SQLAlchemy Generator

 Note

-If you want to use another DBMS such as postgresql or mysql, you should change the connection string in the generated code, providing the necessary information to connect to the database: username, password, host, port, and database name.
+Note that for DBMS different to SQLite, such as postgresql or mysql, you should change the connection string in the generated code, providing the necessary information to connect to the database: username, password, host, port, and database name.